We asked those who already have Coasters to make short videos about why Cameron’s Coasters are important to their community. This is what they said:

 Cameron didn’t seek help and no one – including us and his friends at Uni – knew that he was suffering from depression.
-Supported by grants from the Aviva Community Fund, and from St James’s Place Foundation we are producing Cameron’s Coasters, customised drink mats, which we will send to universities, local pubs and sports clubs, and other communities to encourage people to get help.
+Supported by grants from the Aviva Community Fund, and from St James’s Place Foundation we are producing Cameron’s Coasters, customised drink mats, which we will send to schools, universities, local pubs and sports clubs, and other communities to encourage people to get help.
 Aviva made this excellent video about Cameron’s Coasters: Could these drinks coasters save lives?

 All our Coasters are the same on one side, but on the other, the details of who to contact for help locally are tailored to each community where they are used.
 We also have a “national Coaster” with contact details for national charities: PAPYRUS, Samaritans and Mind.
 We will add new images to the gallery below as we produce more of Cameron’s Coasters.

 More recently we have started to produce a plastic card version of the coasters; the cards carry similar help information, but are more enduring and are the size of a credit card so can easily be put in a wallet.
 As with the Coasters, for the most part, we customise the cards for each community that uses them.
 The pictures here are of a Card with National Helplines; for further examples, please see the gallery linked from the bottom of this article.

 In April 2017, we asked the first 53 colleges and universities to use Cameron’s Coasters for their feedback, and you can see what they told us here at SurveyMonkey.
 We are very grateful for such a positive response!

 We had this wonderful quote from Brianna Middleton MacPherson when she was Co-President Societies and Media, Students’ Union at Royal Holloway University of London: